rampo123/Priority_sheduling_in_pintos/README.md

 	2. pintos run priority-preepmt
 	3. pintos run priority-sema

+#Report
-#There is a project report which briefly explains the project
+There is a project report which briefly explains the project